 - The braking performance is still as good.
 The machined braking tracks work very well!

 - The light silver glossy « engraved » letters on one carbon spoke of each wheel tend to disappear.

-- Although this is totally imperceptible while riding, the front R-SYS is a veritable parachute compared to slimmer spoked wheels! (
+- Although this is totally imperceptible while riding, the front R-SYS is a veritable parachute compared to slimmer spoked wheels! (see the aero test)

 We’ve told you everything you need to know about the R-SYS.
 They still have some teething faults but we enjoyed riding them.
 Ideally, they are best used for the mountains, when light